eclipse/kuksa.val/doc/protocol/support.md

 | Error messages    |             x                 |
 | Timestamps        |             x                 |

-The gRPC Server uses the logic behind the KUKSA.val websocket server.
+The gRPC Server uses the logic behind the KUKSA.val websocket Server.

 ### gRPC Broker
 The VISS Standard is not applicable for gRPC protocol.
-Here is an overview what the gRPC Server is capable of:
+Here is an overview what the gRPC Broker is capable of:

 | method            |   Support                     |
 |-----------        |:-------------:                |